danielbodnar/awesome-stars/README.md

 ## security-tools

+- [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project
 - [Checkmarx/kics](https://github.com/Checkmarx/kics) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle of your infrastructure-as-code with KICS by Checkmarx.
 - [anti-ddos/Anti-DDOS](https://github.com/anti-ddos/Anti-DDOS) - 🔒 Anti DDOS | Bash Script Project 🔒
 - [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
 Protect yourself in 30 seconds with the LunaTra